-I just finished redecorating the half bath on the main floor of the High Pointe Inn on Cape Cod.
+I just finished redecorating the half bath on the main floor of the Inn.
 It’s the final space in the entire Inn to get a makeover.
 The previous owner and I have very different decorating styles.
 While I go for clean lines and a contemporary look, embracing the philosophy of “less is more”, her taste ran toward what I can only describe as “more is more”…lots of knick-knacks and froufrou and clutter.

 When we first moved in, we had to remove about 150 hand mirrors she had nailed around the perimeter of one guest room, and nearly the same number of flower frogs that adorned the archway between the living room and the great room.
 She was a collector, to say the least, of everything from porcelain rabbits to wooden angels to bird houses that she displayed both inside and outside the Inn.
 It must have been a nightmare to keep clean.

 Needless to say, it has been a slow journey to get from what my husband likes to call her “Liberace on acid” style to a less jarring blend of casual and comfortable that is my particular bent.
 When we applied the final coat of paint to the bathroom recently, we realized that every surface-walls, ceilings, and trim-both inside and out has been repainted or replaced in our short tenure as innkeepers of the High Pointe.

 The half bath we just did over had been wallpapered in a very dark paper that sported gaudy flowers of red, yellow, and blue.
 The ceiling and trim she painted a mustard yellow.
 The dark wallpaper, as my housekeeper commented, “sucked the life out of the room”.
 So I was determined to give the room its life back.